Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Introduction

+This architecture draws inspiration from the concept of masked autoencoder (MAE)~\cite{mae_2021}, expanding its scope from single modality to multiple modalities, from spatial masks to channel masks, and from object recognition to facial action unit detection.
+Compared with related work, our contributions are as follows: \begin{enumerate}

-Compared with related work, our contributions are as follows: \begin{enumerate} \item A multimodal channel mixing scheme (\textbf{MCM}) has been proposed for building a multi-modal self-supervised pre-training framework.
-Such a novel scheme not only helps to learn a robust representation but also facilitates the multi-modal fusion. \item We have also proposed a unified framework for both visual and depth modalities.
-Such a new framework is more effective and efficient than the conventional multimodal fusion strategies.
-Additionally, our proposed framework is able to perform well when one of the multi-modalities is missing. \item Extensive experiments have been conducted on two public datasets (BP4D, DISFA) to evaluate the effectiveness of the proposed method.
-The results show that our model is comparable or superior the state-of-the-art baseline methods.
+\item A multimodal channel-mixing (\IT{MCM}) scheme has been proposed for building a multi-modal pre-training framework.
+Such a novel scheme not only helps to learn a robust representation but also facilitates multi-modal fusion. \item \hy{We have also proposed a unified framework for visual RGB, depth, and thermal modalities.
+It is more effective and efficient than the conventional multi-modal fusion strategies.
+Additionally, our proposed framework demonstrates good performance when some modalities are missing.} \item Extensive experiments have been conducted on three public datasets to evaluate the effectiveness of the proposed method.
+The results show that our model reaches and surpasses the state-of-the-art.

 \end{enumerate}